daharon/SMDF/README.md

 ```
 This check will run in AWS Lambda using the `GraphiteCheckWebServerLatency` class.
 Serverless checks are implemented by extending the `ServerlessExecutor` abstract class.
-In this example the serverless check executor expects expects additional metadata
+In this example the serverless check executor expects additional metadata which is
-which is provided via the `additional` property.
+provided via the `additional` property.

 The core concepts of creating checks consist of: